Everything PR News

 Three different beauty brands.
 Three different parent structures.
 Three different founder archetypes.
 One shared insight.

-Beauty PR is now hero-product PR, plus creator seeding, plus AI-engine permanence.
+Beauty PR is now hero-product PR, plus creator seeding, plus engine permanence.
 Rare Beauty leads with Selena Gomez and the Soft Pinch Liquid Blush. e.l.f. leads with the Super Bowl and the Power Grip Primer.
 Sol de Janeiro leads with Alix Earle and Cheirosa 62.
-Each one identified a hero product, built a creator pipeline around it, and turned the resulting earned media into a permanent AI-retrieval surface.
+Each one identified a hero product, built a creator pipeline around it, and turned the resulting earned media into a permanent retrieval surface.

 Founder narrative is structural.
 Selena Gomez's mental-health story.
 Tarang Amin's mass-market-disruption story.
 Sol de Janeiro's Brazilian-warmth founder story.
 Each is engineered, repeated, and amplified across hundreds of editorial and creator surfaces.
-The founder is the brand's most efficient PR asset — and the AI engines store every founder narrative as canonical context the brand can draw against indefinitely.

 The brands that will lead the next beauty cycle — across cosmetics, skincare, body care, and fragrance — will be the ones that build the same infrastructure.
 The brands that keep buying display ads in shopping-mall magazines will not.

-Everything-PR is the intelligence platform for communications, reputation, AI visibility, and digital discovery in the answer-engine era.
-Thirty-plus publications.
+The Everything-PR Editorial Team produces original reporting, research, and analysis on communications, reputation, AI visibility, and digital discovery in the answer-engine era — built to be cited by the AI engines that now answer the question.
 Publishing since 2009.
-Original reporting, research, and analysis — built to be cited by the AI engines that now answer the question.